iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Iowa?

-The Iowa Vehicle Code contains rules and laws which prevent road users from engaging in unsafe behavior while on the road.
+The Iowa Vehicle Code contains rules and laws that prevent road users from engaging in unsafe behavior while on the road.
 A violation of any of these rules is a traffic offense, and the offender incurs civil or criminal liability ranging from fines, penalty points, and license suspension to imprisonment.

 As the statutory agency responsible for maintaining detailed records of traffic violations or infractions, the Iowa Department of Transportation (DoT) fosters public accountability of drivers and disseminates driving records.
 Requesters may also obtain these records from independent repositories such as Iowacourtrecords.us.